igorsabarense/pismo/README.md

 docker run -p 8080:8080 pismo-backend/1.0
 ```

 This command maps port 8080 on your host machine to port 8080 inside the Docker container.
-Adjust the port mapping as needed based on your application's configuration.

 ### 5. Access Your Java Application

 Your Docker container is now running your Java application.
-You can access it in your web browser or through API requests, depending on your application's functionality.
+You can access it in your web browser or through API requests.
 Navigate to `http://localhost:8080/swagger-ui/index.html` to access swagger.

 ### 6. Cleanup